Deltaximity/portfolio-v4/src/data/content/hotspot-app.md

 ---
 # Summary

-Hotspot is a Progressive Web App (PWA) engineered to transform the annual job fair experience at Karlstad University.
-With over 8,000 students and more than 130 companies converging for a 5.5-hour event, traditional printed maps and fragmented event information proved inefficient.
+Hotspot is a Progressive Web App (PWA) developed to transform the annual job fair experience at Karlstad University.
+With over 8,000 students and more than 130 companies participating a 5.5-hour event, traditional printed maps and fragmented event information were inefficient, and the existing solution on their official website was confusing.
 I recognized the need for a digital solution that could quickly consolidate essential details into one intuitive platform.
-In this case study, I share my journey through the design, development, and testing phases of Hotspot, highlighting key decisions, challenges, and the lessons I learned along the way.
+In this case study, I share my journey through the design, development, and testing phases of Hotspot, highlighting problem-solving process, challenges, and the lessons I learned along the way.

 # Background

 [Hotspot](https://hotspot.kau.se/) is an organization that hosts Sweden's largest annual job fair at [Karlstad University](https://www.kau.se/en).
 Founded by students in 1998, the event has consistently attracted over 130 companies and sees more than 8000 student visitors each year.

-As Hotspot's popularity grew, new challenges emerged:
-- **Students** found it difficult to navigate the event, struggling with confusing maps and a lack of company information they had to look up themselves.
-- **Companies** voiced concerns about their booth visibility, as those farther from the event's center received less attention.
-- **The Hotspot team** faced increasing logistical strain, from handling event planning to addressing unauthorized acces by non-university students.
+As Hotspot grew in popularity, they were faced with new challenges: Students found it difficult to navigate the event, struggling with confusing maps and a lack of company information they had to look up themselves.
+Companies voiced concerns about their booth visibility, as those farther from the event's center received less attention.
+The Hotspot team faced increasing logistical strain, from handling event planning to addressing unauthorized acces by non-university students.

 To summarize, we see clear problems from three sides:
 | Hotspot | Students | Companies |